Glasgow Warriors compete in the BTK United Rugby Championship and the Challenge Cup and play their matches at Scotstoun Stadium in Glasgow.

 In addition, Glasgow Warriors have reached two Heineken Champions Cup quarter-finals.
 The Warriors were beaten by eventual champions Saracens on both occasions, losing out at Allianz Park in 2017 and 2019.

-Glasgow Warriors also have a proud track record of producing international talent, with 21 members of the Glasgow Warriors squad selected for the 2015 Rugby World Cup - more than any other club side in world rugby.
-This track record continues to the present day, as 19 Warriors were included in Scotland head coach Gregor Townsend's 44-man training squad ahead of the 2019 Rugby World Cup in Japan.
+Glasgow Warriors also have a proud track record of producing international talent, with 21 members of the Glasgow Warriors squad selected for the 2015 Rugby World Cup – more than any other club side in world rugby.
+This track record continues to the present day, as 19 Warriors were included in Scotland head coach Gregor Townsend’s training squad for the 2022 Autumn Nations Series.